 Studio photographers will appreciate that the Canon 5DS (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5DS and the Sony A7R II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.